incrypto32/bgremoverbot/README.md

-#bgremoverbot
+# bgremoverbot

 BgRemoverBot is a image background remover bot written in pure golang.It uses the [](remove.bg) api.
-PS: This is a non-commercial hobby project
+This is a non-commercial hobby project